Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Result and Discussion

 \subsection{Error Avalanche Problem of TAKD}

-An example of an error avalanche problem is briefly explained in Figure~\ref{fig:01}.
+An example of an error avalanche problem is briefly explained in Figure~\ref{fig:01} (c).
 In the case of TAKD, the student can learn from only an upper TA independently; the TA also learns from an upper TA sequentially following the distillation path.
-Thus, if an upper TA model transfers incorrect knowledge to the next model, this incorrect knowledge continuously accumulates following the sequential distillation path of TAKD, as shown in Figure~\ref{fig:tsne}.
-In this case, the student model deployed at the bottom would suffer from the KD training due to the error avalanche.
-Even if the student can learn from the cross-entropy supervision loss, it is not very helpful to resolve the error avalanche problem because the student’s capacity for the supervision signal is not enough to overcome this problem.
-As a result, it could become harder to obtain correct answers learning from the wrong information when intermediate TAs have inherent limitations.
-Therefore, using the TAKD method is not robust to the error avalanche problem during distilled knowledge learning.
+Thus, if an upper TA model transfers incorrect knowledge to the next model, this incorrect knowledge continuously accumulates following the sequential distillation path of TAKD.

-We conducted an experiment to check the error overlap rate between two neighboring models, as shown in Figure~\ref{fig:03}, and observe that the error overlap rate of TAKD is much higher than that of DGKD in all cases.
-Specifically, the full distillation path (e.g., $T_{10}\rightarrow A_8 \rightarrow A_6 \rightarrow A_4 \rightarrow S_2$) shows the largest difference in the rate between TAKD and DGKD.
-Thus, as the path deepens, this error occurs in TAKD more and more, but DGKD can alleviate it.
-From this viewpoint, we conclude that teachers and TAs can help students avoid the error avalanche problem.
+We conducted an experiment to check the error overlap rate between two neighboring models using the full distillation path (e.g., $T_{10}\rightarrow A_8 \rightarrow A_6 \rightarrow A_4 \rightarrow S_2$), as shown in Figure~\ref{fig:03}, and observe that the error overlap rate of TAKD is much higher than that of DGKD in all cases.
+In particular, we can see that the closer to the student, the larger the gap in error overlap rates between TAKD and DGKD.
+From this viewpoint, we conclude that the teacher and TAs can help the student avoid the error avalanche problem by the proposed method.